 Additionally, the SCSI controller can be changed.
-If you plan to install the QEMU Guest Agent, or if your selected ISO image already ships and installs it automatically, you may want to tick the QEMU Agent box, which lets Proxmox VE know that it can use its features to show some more information, and complete some actions (for example, shutdown or snapshots) more intelligently.
+If you plan to install the QEMU Guest Agent, or if your selected ISO image already ships and installs it automatically, you may want to tick the QEMU Agent box,

 Proxmox VE allows to boot VMs with different firmware and machine types, namely SeaBIOS and OVMF.
-In most cases you want to switch from the default SeaBIOS to OVMF only if you plan to use PCle passthrough.
+In most cases you want to switch from the default SeaBIOS to OVMF only if you plan to use PCIe passthrough.